MohdAzzam/reading-notes/js.md

 > JavaScript is a programing language.

 ### First thing first :
- you will need a basic knowldge to now how to build webpages using **HTML and CSS**
+ you will need a basic knowldge to know how to build webpages using **HTML and CSS**

 ### After that :
 You know about :